LJared/django-essential-training-app/README.md

 In order to get a view working, we have to add a new entrypoint in the 'urls.py' file as a url pattern which calls the desired view as a method.

 A template is a html file located within a templates folder.
 A rendering engine uses Django Template Language (DTL) to convert everything to pure html code which can be shown to the user.

+# Modularization
+A good practice is to keep all apps contained, meaning all their dependencies and necessary resources are in the same app folder.
+In case of deleting an app, there should not be any errors in the project.
+Therefore, in the 'urls.py' we use the 'include' function to include the app's 'urls.py' file.
+That way, if an app is deleted, then it won't break the project.